michaeltlombardi/pentola/content/introduction/layout.md

 ### Game Design Notes

-It is useful for us to include notes on the intended design and function of the game - and to help you understand how and why you might alter these rules to suit your table.
+It is useful for us to include notes on the intended design and function of the game—and to help you understand how and why you might alter these rules to suit your table.
 They will always be rendered like this:

 {{< aside mechanical "Design Concept" >}}